 Darius in a nutshell

-Darius is a melee brawler, a warjack controller, and a warjack repair team.
-He is able to speed up one heavy a turn and he's relatively focus efficient.
-He has a beefy frame (on par with Butcher) which allows him to fend off half-hearted assassination attempts.
-Thus, you to can worry a bit less for his personal safety than with other casters in the faction.
-He is about as durable as a light warjack, so anything that can kill a Sentinel or a Charger can make short work of him too.
+Darius is a melee brawler of a warjack controller, able to toughen warjacks, to repair them, able to speed up one heavy a turn, and relatively focus efficient.
+He has quite a beefy frame (on par with Butcher) to fend off half-hearted assassination attempts, allowing you to worry a bit less for his personal safety than with other casters in the faction.
+Make no mistake though; he is on a medium base, and is only as durable as a light warjack.
+Anything that can one-round a Sentinel or a Charger can make short work on him too.

 - Arcantrik Bolt - This is his only tool for hunting Incorporeal models.
 Considering the shallow FOCUS pool, it is quite unlikely to be used during the battle, so save it for the endgame.
 You might consider using it against a warjack to bestow the Stationary effect.
 If you manage to also knock it down, the target will suffer both effects.